RauLabUNC/locusPackRat/README.md

 ## Required Data Structure

+Test data is included in `tests/testthat/fixtures/` for development.

-The package expects CSV files in a standard structure:
+Production data expects CSV files in this structure:

 ```
 data/